 Rather than see this as a defeat or disappointment, I see this as a challenge I must undertake.
 I mean, phyllo just another type of dough, right?
 How hard can it be, right?
 Ha.

-Tips for making Mushroom Asparagus Tart using Phyllo dough(aka: what I learned the hard way)
+Tips & Tricks for making Mushroom Asparagus Tart

 To be fair, I’ve used phyllo dough before.
 Ten years ago, I helped a friend make baklava at her middle eastern restaurant.
 It’s thin, it’s delicate, and it requires a lot of butter. that’s about the gist of what I remember, and none of that has changed since then.
 It also helps if you work with it very fast to keep it from drying out.

 - Don’t be afraid of the butter quantity.
 When testing this recipe, I was horrified and almost stopped during the process, because the phyllo seemed incredibly greasy.
 Keep going, it soaks in.